hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 The stacks grow and shrink as the application runs, enabling the creation of millions of virtual threads.

 Virtual threads also allow a *thread-per-request* style, eliminating the need for thread-sharing mechanisms such as *thread pooling*.
-It can even be combined with the synchronous programming style that Java is famous for.
-(as opposed to the asynchronous programming style we have leared in the past ten years with frameworks like RxJava or Akka, for example)

-In a way, virtual threads are Java's definitive answer to both thread pooling and the asynchronous programming style.

 **better throughput**